szufix/mapel/index.rst

 4) embed the elections in a two-dimensional space
 5) print the results

-We describe each point in a seperate subsection.
+We describe each point in a separate subsection.

 Structure
 -----------------------------